aarushi03/Pangenomes/README.md

 1. We would like to use the pangenome to acquire haplotypes.
 Our hope is that each haplotype can be used in a genome-wide association study or fine-mapping method.
-   The approach would be to either use an existing Fine Mapping tool to identify Haplotypes and use those Haplotypes for Structural Variant Discovery
-   Or either create a workflow for tagging Haplotypes in Pangenomes
+   The approach would be to either use an existing Fine Mapping tool to identify Haplotypes and use those Haplotypes for Structural Variant Discovery or either create a workflow for tagging Haplotypes in Pangenomes

 Mike